prancer-io/cloud-validation-framework/docs/docs/configuration/secrets.md

 # Providing secrets to Prancer

 There are multiple ways of providing secrets to **Prancer**.
-Here is the ordering which Prancer Validation Framewrok searches for the secrets:
+Here is the ordering which Prancer Validation Framework searches for secrets:

 1. Secrets in the configuration file
 2. Secret value in an environment variable (Linux only)